aaliang/bittorrent/README.md

 2. Persistence (in memory and on fs)
 3. Uploading to peers
 4. Peer discovery (after initial tracker calls)
+5. Cancel timed out pieces - this will probably save significant bandwidth on a long timeline

-These will probably be deferred until RC because I've gotten most of what I wanted to cover within 3 weeks and the rest might be better served after my batch.
+These will probably be deferred until after RC because I've gotten most of what I wanted to cover within 3 weeks and the rest might be better served after my batch.

 ##Aside from that
 Additionally DHT and PEX are not supported currently (neither are magnet links) but maybe will be in the future.